CoFlows/CoFlows-CE/README.md

 | Code |  Visual |  Table |
 :-------------------------:|:-------------------------:|:-------------------------:
 ![](docs/images/QA_python_agent.png)  | ![](docs/images/QA_vessels_map.png)  |  ![](docs/images/QA_table_query.png)

-More on how to visualize this type of data in the docs of the [sample repo from GitHub](https://github.com/CoFlows/CoFlows-Workflow).

 As a Containerized Polyglot Runtime, its functionality allows developers to build complex workflows leveraging off great open-source libraries written in various languages.
 The wealth of distributed computing libraries of Java / Scala together with Python's data science tools are all available in order to use the right tool for the right purpose within the same process!